Our rating(3.8/5)

 Payment with myPOS Business Card Free

-Transfer to Irish bank account (SEPA) €3
+Transfer to Irish bank account (SEPA) €4

-Transfer in non-EUR currency From €3
+Transfer in non-EUR currency From €4

 Chargebacks €15

-Inactivity fee after 10 months’ inactivity €10/mo
+Inactivity fee after 10 months’ inactivity €15/mo (Inactivity Fee) + €30/mo (No Acquiring Fee)

-E-money redemption when closing the account €15
+E-money redemption when closing the account Free

 *Excluding VAT.

-If your account has been inactive for ten months, a monthly charge of €10 is taken until your next myPOS transaction.
-You also pay €15 to redeem the remaining money in the online account if you close the account.
-In other words, you can’t just open a myPOS account and leave it unused indefinitely without paying something eventually, and closing the account may incur a redemption fee.
+If your account has been inactive for ten months, a monthly charge of €15 + €30 is taken until your next myPOS transaction.
+In other words, you can’t just open a myPOS account and leave it unused indefinitely without paying something eventually.

 Apart from the above-mentioned fees, there are several other fees specific to international money transfers, myPOS Business Card use and more.
-And let’s not forget the €5 + VAT shipping charge on all myPOS card machines.
+And let’s not forget the €5 + VAT shipping charge on all the card machines.

-myPOS account and Business Visa cards
+myPOS account and Business Mastercard

 Merchants operating internationally will like that myPOS works through a “merchant account” – which is an e-money/online account – with its own IBAN.
-(Note: The myPOS merchant account is different from a traditional merchant account purely for card processing purposes)
+(Note: The myPOS merchant account is different from a traditional merchant account purely for card processing purposes.)

 In fact, you can create multiple currency accounts in the online dashboard, sort of like different virtual wallets for designated currencies.
 This allows you to transfer foreign currencies across the border without paying currency conversion fees (if the recipient has the same currency as the one you send).

-This is great if you’re happy using the e-money account as your main business account and the myPOS Business Card for spending.
-But if you need to transfer money to a bank account, it costs €3 per transfer to an Irish bank account, and by default, you do these transfers manually.
-There is, however, an option to schedule automatic or mass transfers.
+This is great if you’re happy using the e-money account as your main business account and the myPOS card for spending.
+But it costs €4 per transfer to an Irish bank account, and by default, you do these transfers manually.
+There is, however, an option to schedule mass transfers.

-The first card is free, after which you can buy extra ones (€5 each) for e.g. employees.
+The first card is free, after which you can buy extra ones (€5 each) for employees.
 This is a great way to manage expenses, as you can set spending limits and get push notifications for transactions.
 The cards can be used for cash withdrawals.

-The account and card are all integrated with the POS terminals, enabling a complete and real-time sales overview in your web- or app-based dashboard.
+The account and card are integrated with the POS terminals, enabling a complete and real-time sales overview in your web- or app-based dashboard.

 Online and remote payments